4neesh/DevBlog/src/posts/097_oisLibor.md

 <br>
 <h4>Summary</h4>
 <p>
-The interbank lending market enables banks to efficiently allocate and obtain capital dependening on whether they hold excess amounts or require it for short-term unsecured borrowing.
+The interbank lending market enables banks to efficiently allocate and obtain capital depending on whether they hold excess amounts or require it for short-term unsecured borrowing.
 LIBOR is a variable interest rate that determines the rate which banks can lend to each other in 35 different currency/maturity combinations.
 <br>
 OIS is a rate used by banks to borrow overnight, and therefore reflects a reduced presence of credit risk in the pricing.
 <br>